Dehypnotic/comfyui-numbered-text/README.md

 ### Inputs
 - String of the whole text.
-- Integer of selected text.
+- Integer of selected text division.
 - String of comma separated text divisions.
 - String of optional separator.
 - Integer of max text divisions for the numbered text output.